 Another form of dealer financing occurs when the dealership provides in-house financing.
-These buy here, pay here dealerships specialize in working with people with bad or no credit.
-But the costs and down payment requirements on these loans are high, and there's also a higher chance of repossession.
+These buy here, pay here (BHPH) dealerships specialize in working with people with bad or no credit.
+But the costs and down payment requirements on these loans are high, and there's also a higher likelihood of repossession.

 Prepare Yourself Financially Before Applying for an Auto Loan